Find Affordable College Courses

 Cambridge, MA

-Harvard University came in at #7 in this year’s edition of the Best Value Sociology Schools in the New England Region ranking.
-Located in the city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.
+Harvard University did quite well in this year’s ranking of the best value schools for sociology students.
+It came in at #7 on the list.
+Located in the medium-sized city of Cambridge, Harvard is a private not-for-profit college with a fairly large student population.

 Read full report on Sociology at Harvard University